gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "Suit yourself."
 Erileine picked up a twig and wrote her name in the dirt, then wiped it away and closed her eyes.
 Writing her name made her think of Mamaere Mayeule, who taught the children of Starboard Town their abracadabras.
-She hoped the spry old woman was all right.
+She hoped the old woman was all right.
 She and Papaere Vurt had been circling around one another for as long as Erileine could remember.
 "Just marry her and be done with it," Saedanne told Vurt time and again, but that only made him laugh.

 *He'll fight*, Erileine thought bleakly.
 Some people might not,